gutenbergtools/ebookmaker/README.md

 `$ pipenv --three`

-Whenever you want to enter this environmet, move to this directory and do:
+Whenever you want to enter this environment, move to this directory and do:

 `$ pipenv shell`

 Install the gutenberg modules:

-`$ pipenv install -e git+https://github.com/gutenbergtools/libgutenberg.git@dev#egg=libgutenberg[covers]`
-`$ pipenv install -e git+https://github.com/gutenbergtools/ebookmaker@dev#egg=ebookmaker`
+`$ pipenv install ebookmaker`

 Check your install: